Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - If we ever wanna get the index value of an element, just use `array.indexOf(element)`.
 - **Note**: String can be called as an array of characters, hence all these functions can also be very well applied on a string.
 - Suppose if we ever wanna check wether a given object is an array or not, (output in `true` or `false`) then we use `Array.isArray(object)`.
+- In order to add arrays, we cant simply do so by `arr1+arr2` as it would then assume both `arr1` and `arr2` as strings.
+-

 <hr>